 - Other conditions – Vascular Neurologists may also treat patients with conditions such as intracerebral hemorrhage, subarachnoid hemorrhage, and vasculitis.

-Vascular Neurologist vs Neurologist
+Vascular Neurologist vs. Neurologist

 - Focus: A Neurologist focuses on the diagnosis and treatment of a wide range of neurological conditions, such as Parkinson’s disease, epilepsy, multiple sclerosis, and Alzheimer’s disease.
 On the other hand, a Vascular Neurologist specializes in conditions related to blood vessels in the brain and spinal cord, such as stroke, aneurysms, and arteriovenous malformations.

-- Training: Both Neurologists and Vascular Neurologists complete medical school and a residency program in neurology.
+- Training: Neurologists and Vascular Neurologists complete medical school and a residency program in neurology.
 However, Vascular Neurologists then complete additional fellowship training in vascular neurology, which focuses specifically on conditions related to blood vessels in the brain and spinal cord.

-- Procedures: While both specialties may use similar diagnostic tests, such as MRIs and CT scans, Vascular Neurologists have specialized training in performing certain procedures, such as thrombectomy, which involves removing a blood clot from the brain to treat stroke.
+- Procedures: While both specialties may use similar diagnostic tests, such as MRIs and CT scans, Vascular Neurologists have specialized training in performing certain operations, such as thrombectomy, which involves removing a blood clot from the brain to treat stroke.

 - Treatment options: While both specialties may use similar medications to manage neurological conditions, Vascular Neurologists have a greater emphasis on using medications and procedures specifically designed to treat conditions related to blood vessels in the brain and spinal cord.